I love Paris. I could easily walk the streets from morning til night, so long as there are a few cafe au lait’s consumed throughout the day.

 Living like a local when travelling is a fantasy for many, and renting a flat or apartment in a foreign city isn’t a new concept, but take a look around, and you’ll find there aren’t dozens of companies doing it.

 There are the obvious places which have the highest saturation; Paris, London and New York are the most popular.
 But ever tried to rent a place in the Ukraine?
 How about Indonesia?
-Housetrip has 55,000 properties in over seven-thousand locations.
-Travel to any continent in the world, and you’ll find a Housetrip property to hire.
+Tripadvisor-owned property company HouseTrip is one of the largest holiday rental sites in the world.

 Properties run the gamut, from a 1-bedroom shared flat in Athens for £12 ($20USD), to a 4-bedroom home in London’s Chelsea, for £3000 ($US4600) a night and everything in between.